GallagherSecurity/cc-rest-docs/training/README.md

 ‘Z’s—the server just ignores anything it does not recognise.

 > **The server will ignore fields it does not recognise**.
 Beware of this, as you may think your
-> call is succeeding when in fact it is doing less than you want it to.
+> calls are succeeding when in fact they ard doing less than you want them to.

 That is more of an advantage that a disadvantage.
 It means we can write clients that degrade gracefully on Command Centre servers that are not the most recent version or are missing licences.